kzg1/player-database/README.md

 You can add new player to the list

 <b>Export list as CSV</b>
-Export the current player list in CSV format
+Export the modified player list in CSV format - it exports the full list, not the filtered one